Webbgaraget/wg-meta-box/README.md

 * Never ever have to bother about the problem why the meta data isn't stored as supposed to
 * Feel safe that your user won't change the meta boxes (as with a meta box GUI plugin)

+# Examples in the wiki
+Don't bother about reading this documentation.
+Head on to the [examples of adding the input fields](/wiki/Examples-of-different-input-types).

 # Example

+Still reading, are you?
 Here's an example of how a select and a text field are added:

 	$fields = array(
 	    'favorite-color' => array(